 Pregnancy-related benefits cannot be limited to married employees.
 In an all-female workforce or job classification, benefits must be provided for pregnancy-related conditions if benefits are provided for other medical conditions.

 If an employer provides any benefits to workers on leave, the employer must provide the same benefits for those on leave for pregnancy-related conditions.

-Employees with pregnancy-related disabilities must be treated the same as other temporarily disabled employees for accrual and crediting of seniority, vacation calculation, pay increases, and temporary disability benefits.
+Employees with pregnancy-related disabilities must be treated the same as other temporarily disabled employees for accrual and crediting of seniority, vacation calculation, pay increases and temporary disability benefits.

 Many companies have policies regarding any discrimination, harassment or retaliation in their company handbook.
-Likewise, they may have reporting requirements, which may require you to follow a certain procedure.
-You should request the company to take action to stop and correct discrimination, harassment, or retaliation.
-You should follow those procedures and document your actions in writing.
-Failure to follow those procedures may lead to a denial of your rights to recover legal damages for the improper action of the company.
+Likewise, they may have reporting requirements, which may mandate you to follow a certain procedure.
+You should request that the company take action to correct and stop any discrimination, harassment or retaliation that is occurring.
+You should follow the procedure and document your actions in writing.
+Failure to follow the procedure may lead to a denial of your right to recover legal damages for the improper action of the company.

 There is a limited time in which you can bring a claim for discrimination, harassment, or retaliation.
-You must file your claim with the Equal Employment Opportunity Commission (EEOC) under Title VII of the Civil Rights within 180 days of the last act of discrimination and/or the same holds true for filing a state claim with the Pennsylvania Human Relations Commission (PHRC).
+You must file your claim with the Equal Employment Opportunity Commission (EEOC) under Title VII of the Civil Rights within 180 days of the last act of discrimination.
+The same holds true for filing a state claim with the Pennsylvania Human Relations Commission (PHRC).
 However, if you file a claim with the PHRC within 180 days of the last act of discrimination or harassment, you can file a claim with the EEOC within 300 days of the last act of discrimination or harassment.

 Contact the Experienced Philadelphia Pregnancy Discrimination Attorneys at Galfand Berger